PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/events.md

 ## Syncing logged in state across tabs and windows

-If you would like to update your UI when a user logs in or out of your app in a different tab or window you can subscribe to the `ACCOUNT_ADDED` and `ACCOUNT_REMOVED` events.
+If you wish to update your UI when a user logs in or out of your app in a different tab or window you can subscribe to the `ACCOUNT_ADDED` and `ACCOUNT_REMOVED` events.
 The payload will be the `AccountInfo` object that was added or removed.

 These events will not be emitted by default.
-In order to enable these events you must call the `enableAccountStorageEvents` API before registering your event callbacks:
+In order to enable these events you must call the [`enableAccountStorageEvents`](/javascript/api/@azure/msal-browser/eventhandler#@azure-msal-browser-eventhandler-enableaccountstorageevents) API before registering your event callbacks:

 ```javascript
 import { useEffect } from "react";